 Independent optometrists know the importance of building and maintaining a loyal customer base.
 And having a good marketing strategy for your practice is a great way to build awareness and credibility for your practice to help you gain and maintain new customers.
-So we've got a few practice management and marketing tips for you and your practice from our Director of Marketing, Heather Smith.

 Practice Management for Optometrists: